-Questions 3 and 3.1 combined, are one of four options to meet the minimum standard, refer to the minimum standards section on the website.
+Questions 3 and 3.1 combined is one of the four options of a policy or strategy that employers must have in place to meet the minimum standard.
+Refer to the minimum standards section on the website.

 3 Do you have a formal policy and/or formal strategy on remuneration generally?

 2 Policy or strategy may be standalone, AND/OR contained within another policy/strategy.

 ☐ Yes (select all applicable answers)

 □ Policy

-☐ Strategy
+□ Strategy

-$\square$ No (you may specify why no formal policy or formal strategy is in place)
+\square No (you may specify why no formal policy or formal strategy is in place)

-☐ Currently under development, please enter date this is due to be completed:
+□Currently under development, please enter date this is due to be completed:

-☐ Insufficient resources/expertise
+□Insufficient resources/expertise

-$\square$ Salaries set by awards/industrial or workplace agreements
+☐Salaries set by awards/industrial or workplace agreements

-☐ Non-award employees paid market rate
+□Non-award employees paid market rate

-☐ Not a priority
+□Not a priority

-☐ Other (provide details):
+□Other (provide details):

 3.1 Are specific gender pay equity objectives included in your formal policy and/or formal strategy?

-☐ Yes (provide details in questions 3.2)
+\square Yes (provide details in questions 3.2)

 ☐ No (you may specify why pay equity objectives are not included in your formal policy or formal strategy)

-$\square$ Currently under development, please enter date this is due to be completed:
+\square Currently under development, please enter date this is due to be completed:

+☐Salaries set by awards/industrial or workplace agreements

-☐ Insufficient resources/expertise
+□Insufficient resources/expertise

-☐ Non-award employees paid market rate
+□Non-award employees paid market rate

-☐ Not a priority
+□Not a priority

-☐ Other (provide details):

-3.2 Does your formal policy and/or formal strategy include any of the following gender pay equity objectives (select all applicable answers)?

-☐ To achieve gender pay equity

-☐ To ensure no gender bias occurs at any point in the remuneration review process (for example at commencement, at annual salary reviews, out-of-cycle pay reviews, and performance pay reviews)

-$\square$ Be transparent about pay scales and/or salary bands

-$\square$ To ensure managers are held accountable for pay equity outcomes

-$\hfill\Box$ To implement and/or maintain a transparent and rigorous performance assessment process

 ☐ Other (provide details):